pau1a/Transcrypt/IA.md

 * redefine hierarchy
 * cross runtime boundaries
 * act as a proxy for workflow progression
-* or act as a carrier for the lateral mesh that is explicitly governed by the partials in Appendix D.
+* act as a carrier for the lateral mesh that is explicitly governed by the partials in Appendix D
+* be conflated with footer or utility navigation, which is handled exclusively through the Utility/Footer tier in Appendix B3.

 ---